EU AI Act: A First Look at Europe’s AI Regulation

 • Enable human oversight through interface tools, either built into the AI system or implementable by the user

-The act then sets numerous other obligations to high-risk AI providers, covering all of the following:
+There are numerous other obligations to high-risk AI providers covering the following:

 • Quality management